-Tougaloo College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), (1866 Southern Lane, Decatur, Georgia 30033-4097; Telephone number 404-679-4501) to award the Associate of Arts, Bachelor of Arts, Bachelor of Science, and Master's degrees.
+Tougaloo College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award as associate, baccalaureate, and masters degrees.
+Contact the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Tougaloo College.